The First Case Report of a Solitary Pulmonary Metastasis of a Transitional Meningioma and Literature Review

 Abstract

-Extracranial metastases from meningioma are extremely rare with an incidence of <1% and their prognosis is poor.
-Moreover, there is currently no gold standard for their treatment and, therefore, the decision making is strictly depending upon multidisciplinary discussion.
-In this report, we de-scribe the case of a 73-year-old patient who was diagnosed with a solitary lung metastasis over 20 years after initial treatment for a low-grade meningioma.
-Molecular characterization of this me-tastasis was performed by Oncomine Comprehensive Assay Plus recording multiple functional mutations on 2microglobulin and ATM genes.
+Extracranial metastases from meningiomas are extremely rare, with an incidence of <1%, and their prognosis is poor.
+Moreover, there is currently no gold standard for their treatment; therefore, the decision-making process is strictly dependent on multidisciplinary discussions.
+In this report, we describe the case of a 73-year-old patient who was diagnosed with a solitary lung metastasis more than 20 years after the initial treatment for a low-grade meningioma.
+Molecular characterization of this metastasis was performed using the Oncomine Comprehensive Assay Plus, which identified multiple functional mutations in the beta2-microglobulin (β2M) and ATM genes, both of which may contribute to immune evasion and genomic instability.
 A short overview of the literature is also reported.
 To our knowledge, no previous reports exist on single pulmonary metastasis from low-grade meningioma occurring more than 20 years after diagnosis.

 Article activity feed